MicrosoftDocs/dynamics-365-fraud-protection/content/new-ap-schema.md

 ## **AccountLogin**

-AccountLogIn API allows you to share information and context with Fraud Protection about an incoming log-in event for a risk assessment.
+AccountLogIn API allows you to share information and context with Fraud Protection about an incoming sign in event for a risk assessment.

 | Object                            | Attribute                   | Type     | Description                                                                                                                                                                 |
 |-----------------------------------|-----------------------------|----------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------|